sourcegraph/handbook/content/departments/cloud/technical-docs/oidc_site_admin.md

 The request will be approved automatically.
 Once you have received confirmation from the `Entitle` slack app, process to the next step.

-Use the `/access_request` slack command again, and select the following
+Use the `/access_request` slash command on Slack again, and select the following

 - **Request type**: `Resources`
 - **Permissions set**: `Sourcegraph Cloud OKTA`